chipsalliance/uvm-verilator/README.md

 If you have questions about this implementation and/or its application to verification environments, please visit the [Accellera UVM 2017 - Methodology and BCL Forum](http://forums.accellera.org/forum/43-uvm-2017-methodology-and-bcl-forum/) or contact the Accellera UVM Working Group (uvm-wg@lists.accellera.org).

+# Bug Fixes

+The following bugs were fixed in 1.1.

+[Mantis 7078](https://accellera.mantishub.io/view.php?id=7078) Changes as a result of IEEE clarifying the behavior of print operations for implicit fields.

+[Mantis 6774](https://accellera.mantishub.io/view.php?id=6774) Removed an stray comment refering to a value that does not exist.

+[Mantis 4340](https://accellera.mantishub.io/view.php?id=4340) Added an explicit return statement for clarity.

+[Mantis 6931](https://accellera.mantishub.io/view.php?id=6931) Corrected uvm_component::begin_tr such that it always calls do_begin_tr, regardless of whether recording is enabled.

+[Mantis 7169](https://accellera.mantishub.io/view.php?id=7169) Corrected uvm_component::end_tr such that it always calls do_end_tr, regardless of whether recording is enabled.

+[Mantis 6976](https://accellera.mantishub.io/view.php?id=6976) Adding accessors for uvm_reg_item field variables.

+[Mantis 6956](https://accellera.mantishub.io/view.php?id=6956) Corrected a bit-shifting error in uvm_reg_map for fields not aligned to the LSB.

 # Installing the kit